mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 ## Benefits for you

-- Competitive compensation, depending on the profile, of up to $120k/year.
-Could go higher in case of an extraordinary match.
+- Competitive compensation of up to $120k/year, depending on the profile.
+Could go higher in the case of an extraordinary match.
 - Flexible workplace & hours.

 ## Apply